-If it is, then the screen is cleared again, and brightness is set to 255 (full brightness of the micro:bit's LEDs).
+If it is, then the screen is cleared again, and the micro:bit's LEDs are set to 255 (full brightness).
 The LEDs then flash in a short animation, before the program writes '1' to Pin 0 - this would turn on any additional LED or buzzer that is connected to the micro:bit at Pin 0.
 There's then a 10 second (10000 millisecond) pause in the program.